jhudsl/Documentation_and_Usability/docs/08-code_comments.md

 Take a look through some of your tool's code and its comments.
 Are there places it could be clearer?
 Take sometime to think about your coding process and how it could improve.
-[Code review](https://simpleprogrammer.com/why-code-reviews-make-better-code-teams/) is also an excellent way to improve code clarity and quality!
+[Code review](https://simpleprogrammer.com/why-code-reviews-make-better-code-teams/) is also an excellent way to improve code clarity and quality [@Bodner2018]!